Lswbanban/RickArdurous/README.md

 Rick Ardurous is an attempt to clone the famous old Rick Dangerous on the Arduboy platform.

 # Bug list
-- Can we simplify the destroyable block edition?

 # To do
 - The main menu
-	- Sound on/off
 	- Help/display controls?
 - Sound/LED FX
 	- different sound for picking crate/statuette/graal